 Applicants proposing to incorporate the use of the OHTF with OHFA’s AHTC program must submit the OHTF Application at or before the time of the AHTC Application submittal.
 The OHTF Application must reference the tax credit Application.
 The OHTF funding commitment must be secured before Board consideration of the AHTC Application, and will be contingent upon Applicant’s satisfaction of all AHTC Application requirements and receipt of an award of AHTC’s at the next Board meeting making such awards.
 Due to time constraints, OHTF Applications that are involved in an AHTC Application will not be given a chance to submit a new Application after the AHTC deadline.
 This includes any Application resubmitted in response to a denial notification.

 OHTF Applications proposing to incorporate the use of HOME funds must be contingently approved before the HOME award.
 A HOME Application will not be contingently approved based upon a future OHTF.

+Applications proposing to incorporate the use of Housing Stability Program funds will not be accepted.

 Awards of OHTF funds are subject to the availability of funds, satisfying all loan underwriting, and evaluation criteria.